damianhakert/damianhakert.github.io/source/_posts/2016-04-14-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.markdown

 ```

 If you get a `404 page not found`, check if you missed any step, or get in touch
-in the comments.
+in the comments below.

 Now that everything is working as expected, go back to the terminal window
 that's waiting for you and hit `ENTER`.
 This instructs the Let's Encrypt's
 servers to go to the said URL.
 If they get the response they were waiting for,
-we've proved that we actually own the domain and now they'll send you the
+we've proven that we actually own the domain and now they'll send you the
 TLS certificates.
 After a while it responds:
 ```
 IMPORTANT NOTES: